sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

     </tbody>
     </table>

-<ql-infobox>This configuration means that the load balancer attempts to keep each instance of **europe-west1-mig** at or below 80% CPU utilization.</ql-infobox>
+This configuration means that the load balancer attempts to keep each instance of **europe-west1-mig** at or below 80% CPU utilization.

 1. Click **Done**.
 2. For **Health Check**, select **Create a health check**.